mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 ```

 #### Grids
-It was so tough to create a photo gallery or calendar layout in SwiftUI without UICollectionView.
+It was so tough to create a photo gallery or calendar layout in *SwiftUI* without *UICollectionView*.
 Nowadays, most of the apps have a screen with a grid layout.
-It was nearly impossible to create a grid layout efficiently using SwiftUI.
-Fortunately, now we can do it using the new LazyVGrid and LazyHGrid views.
+It was nearly impossible to create a grid layout efficiently using *SwiftUI*.
+Fortunately, now we can do it using the new *LazyVGrid* and *LazyHGrid* views.
 Let's take a look at a quick example.

 ```swift
 import SwiftUI